Sports in Tamil Nadu: Others

-Other popular games include athletics, soccer, basketball, volleyball, softball and badminton.
+Other popular sports include athletics, soccer, basketball, volleyball, softball and badminton.
 Jawaharlal Nehru Stadium, Chennai and Nehru Stadium, Coimbatore are popular multipurpose football and athletics stadiums in the state.
-Notable volleyball players include A. Palaniswamy, G. E. Sridharan and Tamil Nadu men's team won the Gold in National level competition held in 2011.
-Joshna Chinappa and Dipika Pallikal are the notable squash players who won gold at the Commonwealth games.
+Notable volleyball players include A. Palaniswamy, G. E. Sridharan.
+Tamil Nadu men's team won the Gol'd in National level competition held in 2011.
+Joshna Chinappa and Dipika Pallikal are the notable squash players who won gold at the Commonwealth Games.
 Kutraleeswaran is a notable swimmer, who was the first Indian to cross six channels in a single calendar year.
 Archery, boxing, carrom, shooting, weightlifting, martial arts, snooker, golf, bowling, and squash also feature among sports played.
 Srither won gold at Asian Archery Championship held at Indonesia in November 2009.
 A. Maria Irudayam and Ilavzhagi won world carrom championships.

 Santhi Soundarajan is the first Tamil woman to win a medal at Asian Games.
 Sathish Sivalingam is a commonwealth gold medalist in weightlifting.
 Mariyappan Thangavelu has won the gold medal in the finals of 2016 Summer Paralympic games held in Rio de Janeiro.